offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} emitting hidden state` - A hidden state that emits a symbol.
 An HMM typically emits a symbol after transitioning between hidden states.
 However, if the hidden state being transitioned to is a non-emitting hidden state, it doesn't emit a symbol.

  * `{bm} non-emitting hidden state/(non-emitting hidden state|silent hidden state)/i` - A hidden state that doesn't emit symbols.
-An HMM typically emits a symbol after transitioning better hidden states.
+An HMM typically emits a symbol after transitioning between hidden states.
 However, if the hidden state being transitioned to is a non-emitting hidden state, it doesn't emit a symbol.

    An HMM ...